kolleltz/kolleltz-old.github.io/pages/donate.md

     background-color: "#304558"
 permalink: "/donate/"
 ---
-As of May 2019, we are in the process of setting up a PayPal link and hope to have that available shortly.
+As of June 2019, we are in the process of setting up a PayPal link and hope to have that available shortly.

 In the meanwhile, please write checks to:  _**American Friends of Kollel Toras Zeraim**_